 Having close relationships with other people is beneficial for our emotional, mental, and even physical health.
 However, personal relationships can also involve hurt, pain, and betrayal.
-Sometimes we are on the receiving end of that pain because of something hurtful done by a friend, family member, or romantic partner.
+Sometimes we are on the receiving end of that pain because of something hurtful done by a friend, family member, or partner.
 Other times we are the ones who have caused the pain, whether intentionally or unintentionally.
-When we realize we have hurt someone who is important to us, it can sometimes become difficult to figure out how to move on.
+When we realize we have hurt someone important to us, it can be difficult to figure out how to move on.

-Auburn Psychological Wellness Center therapist, Dr. Marilyn Cornish, conducts scientific research on how you can move forward positively after you have hurt someone you care about.
+Dr. Marilyn Cornish, a psychologist in Auburn, AL, conducts scientific research on how you can move forward positively after you have hurt someone you care about.
 She has proposed a self-forgiveness process that can help your relationships and also improve your own wellbeing.
 This process is the Four Rs of Genuine Self-Forgiveness, which involves Responsibility, Remorse, Restoration, and Renewal.

 Four Rs of Genuine Self-Forgiveness

 Exploring our remorse will likely lead to the desire to make things right in some way.
 This process of restoration can involve attempts to repair the damage caused by our actions.
-If appropriate, we can make amends directly to the people we hurt, through things like an apology and engaging in positive actions toward them.
-If direct amends are not possible or would not be helpful, we can instead engage in repair in an indirect way.
+If appropriate, we can make amends directly to the people we hurt.
+For example, through an apology and engaging in positive actions toward them.
+If direct amends are not possible or would not be helpful, indirect amends may be possible.
 We can do positive things to help others not directly affected by our hurtful actions, which demonstrates our commitment to behaving in a more prosocial way in the future.
 Restoration also involves a recommitment to our personal values that may have been violated when we hurt others.
 We should again assess the needs and motivations that led us to act in the way we did.
 We can then find healthy, values-focused ways to meet our needs in the future.

 If you are attempting to become a more self-forgiving person, try the Four Rs of Genuine Self-Forgiveness with an event in which you caused a small amount of hurt to another person.
 Getting practice with each component of the self-forgiveness process will build your skills and your confidence.
 As you see the power of restoration for your close relationships and the benefits of renewal for your personal wellbeing, you can then apply the self-forgiveness process for larger regrets that you may be struggling to move on from.

 In addition, counseling can be very helpful if you are struggling with self-forgiveness.
 If you live in the Auburn-Opelika area, consider counseling with Dr. Cornish at Auburn Psychological Wellness Center.
 Dr. Cornish has developed an approach to therapy that integrates the Four Rs of Genuine Self-Forgiveness for people struggling to move on after relational transgressions.
 This approach has been scientifically tested and found to be helpful for people struggling with past regrets.
-Dr. Cornish takes a compassionate stance to help clients move through their shame and self-criticism so that they can improve their personal and relational wellbeing through self-forgiveness.
+Dr. Cornish takes a compassionate stance to help clients move through their shame and self-criticism.
+She can help clients improve their personal and relational wellbeing through self-forgiveness.
 Please reach out if you would like more information about self-forgiveness counseling.